fggo/html/README.md

 #### Header Footer (HTML5)
 First, top and bottom of the page
-Second, Each individual \<article\> and \<section\> element can also have its own \<header\> and \<footer\><br>
-elements to hold the header or footer information for that section within the page.
-For example,<br>
-on a page with several blog posts, each individual post can be thought of as a separate section.<br>
-The \<header\> element can therefore be used to contain the title and date of each individual post,<br>
-and the \<footer\> might contain links to share the article on social networking sites.
+Second, Each individual \<article\> and \<section\> element can also have its own \<header\> and \<footer\> elements to hold the header or footer information for that section within the page.
+For example, on a page with several blog posts, each individual post can be thought of as a separate section.
+The \<header\> element can therefore be used to contain the title and date of each individual post, and the \<footer\> might contain links to share the article on social networking sites.

 #### Navigation (HTML5)
-The \<nav\> element is used to contain the major navigational blocks on the site such as the<br>
-primary site navigation.
+The \<nav\> element is used to contain the major navigational blocks on the site such as the primary site navigation.

 #### Article (HTML5)
-The \<article\> is a container for any section of a page that could stand alone<br>
-indepenent piece of content such as article, blog entry, comment, forum post<br>
-If a page contains several articles (or even summaries), each individual article would live<br>
-inside its own \<article\> element.
-The \<article\> elements can even be nested inside each other.<br>
-For example, a blog post might live inside one \<article\> element and each comment on the article <br>
-could live inside its own child \<article\> element.
+The \<article\> is a container for any section of a page that could stand alone indepenent piece of content such as article, blog entry, comment, forum post.
+If a page contains several articles (or even summaries), each individual article would live inside its own \<article\> element.
+The \<article\> elements can even be nested inside each other.
+For example, a blog post might live inside one \<article\> element and each comment on the article could live inside its own child \<article\> element.

 #### Aside (HTML5)
-The \<aside\> element has two purposes, depending on whether it is inside an \<article\> element or not.<br>
-Inside an article, it might contain info related to the article. e.g. pullquote, glossary<br>
-Outside an article, container for content related to the entire page. e.g. links, other posts, searchbox, tweets
+The \<aside\> element has two purposes, depending on whether it is inside an \<article\> element or not.
+Inside an article, it might contain info related to the article. e.g. pullquote, glossary.
+Outside an article, container for content related to the entire page. e.g. links, other posts, searchbox, tweets.

 #### Section (HTML5)
-Groups related contents together and each section(e.g. latest news, top products, newsletter sign up)<br>
-would have its own heading.
-It may contain several distinct \<article\> elements that have a<br>
-common theme or purpose.
-Alternatively, if you have a page with a long article, split up into sections.<br>
+Groups related contents together and each section(e.g. latest news, top products, newsletter sign up) would have its own heading.
+It may contain several distinct \<article\> elements that have a common theme or purpose.
+Alternatively, if you have a page with a long article, split up into sections.
 The \<section\> element should not be used as a wrapper for the entire page.
-A containing element for <br>
-the entire page, is still best left to the \<div\> element.
+A containing element for the entire page, is still best left to the \<div\> element.

 #### Heading Group (HTML5)
-The purpose of the \<hgroup\> element is to group together a set of one or more \<h1\> through \<h6\><br>
-elements so that they are treated as one single heading.
+The purpose of the \<hgroup\> element is to group together a set of one or more \<h1\> through \<h6\> elements so that they are treated as one single heading.

 #### Figure (HTML5)
-\<figure\> can be used to contain any content that is referenced from the main flow of an article <br>
-(not just images) <br>
-e.g. image, video, graph, diagram, code samples, text support for main body of an article<br>
-The article should still make sense if the content of the \<figure\> element were moved to <br>
-another part of the page or even a differnt page.
-For this reason, it should only be used when <br>
-the content simply references the element (and not for something that is absolutely integral <br>
-to the flow of a page)
+\<figure\> can be used to contain any content that is referenced from the main flow of an article (not just images) e.g. image, video, graph, diagram, code samples, text support for main body of an article.
+The article should still make sense if the content of the \<figure\> element were moved to another part of the page or even a differnt page.
+For this reason, it should only be used when the content simply references the element (and not for something that is absolutely integral to the flow of a page)

 #### div (HTML5)
-\<div\> element will remain an important way to group together related elements, because you should not <br>
-be using these new elements that you have just met for purposes other than those explicitly stated.
+\<div\> element will remain an important way to group together related elements, because you should not be using these new elements that you have just met for purposes other than those explicitly stated.

 ```html
 <div class="wrapper">